gaarutyunov/gomigo/README.md

 # gomigo

-Migration engine for PostgreSQL written in go.
+Migration engine for PostgreSQL written in Go.

 ### Features